• Skip to primary navigation

 But don’t worry!
 As a total hotel nerd (my grandparents used to own a hotel here in Norway) I’ve put together a guide for what I consider the best Oslo hotels and accommodation for a wide range of budgets, so if you’re wondering where to stay in Oslo I’ve got you covered.

-Also, as far as which neighborhood in Oslo to stay in, I would really recommend trying to stay somewhere near the Central Station.
+As far as which neighborhood in Oslo to stay in, I would really recommend trying to stay somewhere in walking distance to the Central Station and Karl Johan, the main street leading up to the Royal Palace.
 This is where you’ll be arriving in Oslo (the train from the airport takes 23 minutes and brings you to Oslo S, the central station) and the city is small enough that you can get around easily from here either on foot or by metro and tram.
 This is also the center of all the main attractions in Oslo, so you might not even want to stray too far from this area, depending on how long you’re visiting Oslo for.

-With that in mind, most of these hotel recommendations are going to be as close to the main train station as possible.
+With that in mind, most of these hotel recommendations are going to be as close to the city center as possible.

 A complete guide to finding the best hotels in Oslo, from budget Oslo hostels to mid-range and boutique hotels, to luxury accommodation in Oslo, Norway